The CivStart Accelerator

 GOVTECH CURRICULUM

-Curriculum designed and hosted by state and local government leaders, industry experts, and investors helps our startups learn and grow inside the state and local government marketplace.
+A mix of on-demand and live curriculum designed and hosted by state and local government leaders, industry experts, and investors helps our startups learn and grow inside the state and local government marketplace.

 GOVTECH COMMUNITY-BUILDING